giowe/api-tester/README.md

 });
 ```

-- This is a test of a POST request that requires a token.
-So first a Promise, which gets the token, is executed and then this information is added to the object params:
+- This is a test of a POST request that requires an auth token.
+In order to execute the login we first have to resolve a promise which requires the token; this token is then added to the request headers of the test:
 ```
 'use strict';